emqx/blog/en/202211/mqttx-v-1-9-0-release-notes.md

 Users can use the `bench` command to create a custom number of connections at a specified rate, subscribe to a custom number of topics, publish the custom number of messages to single or multiple topics, and test the connection performance and message throughput of a single or cluster MQTT broker through a single command.
 For example:

-1. Create 10000 connections at a rate of 10 milliseconds per connection, and the client ID is `mqttx-bench-%i`, where `%i` is the index placeholder, that is, the client ID of the first client connection is mqttx-bench-1:
+1. Create 10000 connections at a rate of 10 milliseconds per connection, and the client ID is `mqttx-bench-%i`, where `%i` is the index placeholder, that is, the client ID of the Nth client connection is `mqttx-bench-n`:

    ```
    mqttx bench conn -c 10000 -i 10 -I "mqttx-bench-%i"